Cross-collaborative agile UX/UI Research and Design

 Access from Multiple Pathways

-- Especially since a co-owner acknowledged that Laché tends to attract neurodivergent individuals, cognitive accessibility standards are important.
+- Especially since a co-owner acknowledged that Laché tends to attract neurodivergent individuals, cognitive accessibility standards are essential.

 - Users who accessed the task flow from the navigation menu did so quickly without struggle.
-Meanwhile, users who scrolled the home page tended to take longer and get distracted reading through content for other task flows.
+Meanwhile, users who scrolled through the home page tended to take longer and get distracted while reading content for other task flows.

 Hamburger Menu Clarity

-- Because users who went through navigation had an easier time, it made sense to make the hamburger menu more obvious so targeted branches for user flows could be accessed with minimal scrolling.
+- Since users who navigated through the site had an easier time, it made sense to make the hamburger menu more prominent, allowing targeted branches for user flows to be accessed with minimal scrolling.

 - The touch point was changed from a double line to a triple line icon because feedback uncovered that this style of menu was more easily recognized.